 {\bf A. The free algebra:} Consider a free associative, unital, algebra generated by $\Sigma = \big \{a_1,a_2, \ldots, a_{N}\big \}$ over some field $K.$ In this case the left (right) tree order diagram, e.g. for $N=2,$ $\Sigma= \big \{a,b\big \},$ is shown below.

-and the sum of all words of length $k$ are indeed generated by $G_{k,2} = (a+b)^k$.
+and the sum of all length-$k$ words is indeed generated by $G_{k,2} = (a+b)^k$.
 It is clear, by construction the sums of words of different lengths commute.

 {\bf B. The Hecke algebra:} Consider for instance the Hecke algebra ${\cal H}_3(q);$ in this case, the left tree order diagram is shown in Example \ref{sym2} (2) ($a=t_1, b =t_2$).
-The sum of words of length $k$ are still given by $(a+b)^k,$ but subject to the Hecke algebra conditions, as described in Remark \ref{tree2}: \begin{enumerate} \item Reduced words of length one generated by $a+b,$ i.e. $a,b$ \item Reduced words of length two generated by $(a+b)^2,$ but due to the Hecke condition $a^2 =b^2 =1,$ i.e. the only reduced words of length two are $ab, ba.$ \item Reduced words of length three: one can proceed by considering $(a+b)^3,$ and use again the Hecke algebra relations.
+The sum of length-$k$ words is still given by $(a+b)^k,$ but subject to the Hecke algebra conditions, as described in Remark \ref{tree2}: \begin{enumerate} \item Reduced words of length one generated by $a+b,$ i.e. $a,b$ \item Reduced words of length two generated by $(a+b)^2,$ but due to the Hecke condition $a^2 =b^2 =1,$ i.e. the only reduced words of length two are $ab, ba.$ \item Reduced words of length three: one can proceed by considering $(a+b)^3,$ and use again the Hecke algebra relations.
 But having excluded $a^2$ and $b^2$ in the previous order, we can just consider $(a+b)(ab +ba)$ and use the Hecke algebra conditions, so the only reduced word of length three is $aba =bab.$ This process terminates, because if we keep going we produce already existing reduced words.
-This is in accordance to the left weak diagram of Example \ref{sym2} and as expected in this case all possible reduced words are: $1,a,b,ab,ba,aba.$ \end{enumerate} The process described in the example above, which is a consequence of the construction of the tree order diagram, is quite tedious for long alphabets, i.e. for big values of $N$.
-Fortunately, due to the solution of the word problem for Coxeter groups by Matsumoto \cite{Matsu}, one can define a generating function of all reduced words for the Hecke algebra ${\cal H}_N,$ which we call the ``shuffle element'', as follows (see also for instance \cite{Lechner}):
+This is in accordance to the left weak diagram of Example \ref{sym2} and as expected in this case all possible reduced words are: $1,a,b,ab,ba,aba.$ \end{enumerate} {While one can analyze any linear combination of Hecke algebra generators, this manuscript focuses specifically on their sum.
+As demonstrated later, sums of braid group generators correspond to spin-chain-like Hamiltonians with specific boundary conditions (see for instance the final two sections and \cite{Doikous}).
+Although the general case of arbitrary linear combinations warrants detailed study, we reserve that investigation for future publications.}